geerteltink/geert.elt.ink/src/notes/2015-12-30-psr7-abstract-action-factory-one-for-all.md

 ---
-id: 2015-12-30-psr7-abstract-action-factory-one-for-all
 title: One Abstract Action Factory For All
 summary: Use one abstract action factory for all PSR-7 actions.
 date: 2015-12-30
 tags:
-  - zend-expressive
+  - Zend Expressive
   - dependency injection
   - zend-servicemanager
 ---

-Yesterday I wrote about using [one ActionFactory for all](https://www.elt.ink/blog/2015-12-29-zend-expressive-action-factory-one-for-all) your PSR-7 actions.
+Yesterday I wrote about using [one ActionFactory for all](/notes/one-abstract-action-factory-for-all/) your PSR-7 actions.
 I used zend-servicemanager for it, together with some voodoo to detect the dependencies and inject it.
 I was pretty happy with the solution and then I got this:

-< tweet 681891488205160448 >
+> @geerteltink question: why not use abstract_factories? while it may take slower, it will reduce repetitive reg with same factory

 After some more research I decided to try it out and it's actually pretty brilliant.
 Zend ServiceManger 3 is needed for this.

 ```php
 <?php